advance100/doc_webpack/webpack-dev-server.md

 Messages prefixed with `[HMR]` originate from the `webpack/hot/dev-server` module.
 Messages prefixed with `[WDS]` originate from the webpack-dev-server client.

-It's important the specify a correct `output.publicPath` elsewise hot update chunks cannot be loaded.
+It's important to specify a correct `output.publicPath` otherwise the hot update chunks cannot be loaded.

 #### Hot Module Replacement with node.js API